prince7027/prince7027/README.md

 - 🌱 **Currently learning**: Advanced Machine Learning, C++, and improving my Flutter skills.
 - 👨‍💻 **Experience**: Proficient in Python, MySQL, Flask, and data structures & algorithms.
 - 🎯 **Focused on**: Building user-friendly applications and exploring the intersection of machine learning and software development.
-- 💡 **Goal**: Transitioning into roles that combine technical expertise with business strategy.

 ---